 Paying off-site levies

-A levy can be paid in one of two ways:
+Within the Established Area, levies can be paid in two ways:

 - Prior to the release of a development permit (DP).